hugo-dugdale/VAE_activity_detection/README.md

-VAE for detecting human acitivity from smartphone data.
+Repository for investigation into different federated learning techniques for human activity detection on smartphones.